s1ddok/Alloy/README.md

 [Combine the power of CoreGraphics and Metal by sharing resource memory](https://medium.com/@s1ddok/combine-the-power-of-coregraphics-and-metal-by-sharing-resource-memory-eabb4c1be615)

-# Warning

-This library happens to be under eventual active development as I use it in my real-world projects, so its' API is subject to random changes.

 # Okay, let me see what's up

 First of all, this framework provides a set of utils, that hides the majority of redudant explicity in your Metal code, while not limiting a flexibility a bit.
 You can easily mix Alloy and vanilla Metal code.